JulePralle/SDC_Term1_Project3_BehavioralCloning/writeup_template.md

 I also recorded one lap driving the track in the other direction means clockwise.
 The first reason for that is to collect more right turns because the track is a loop and contains more left turns then right turns and the second reason is again to collect more data points.

-To augment the data sat, I also flipped images and angles thinking that this would also equalize the amount of left and right turns and creates more data of course.
-For that randomly chose just one image of a data point to not make the data too big.
+To augment the data set, I also flipped images and angles thinking that this would also equalize the amount of left and right turns and creates more data of course.
 For example, here is an image that has then been flipped:

 |original image|flipped image|
 |:--------:|:------------:|
 |![alt text][image4]| ![alt text][image5]|

+To create more data, I also augmented the data set by increasing the brightness ob images.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

-After the collection process, I had ## X ## number of data points.
+After the collection process, I had a total number of 17460 data points, that means 13968 data points for training and 3492 data points for validation.

 ### Data Preprocessing